 In the event of a zonal or regional outage of the gcr.io container registry, Google may redirect requests to a zone or region not affected by the outage.

-To check the current status of GCP services, go to the GCP status dashboard.
+To check the current status of Google Cloud services, go to the Google Cloud status dashboard.

 A cluster typically has one or more nodes, which are the worker machines that run your containerized applications and other workloads.
 The individual machines are Compute Engine VM instances that GKE creates on your behalf when you create a cluster.